-Budgeted cost: £ 129,960
+Budgeted cost: £ 122,119

-Activity Evidence that supports this approach Challenge number(s) addressed Additional Year 1 class support to meet the needs of the cohort Children are able to settle more quickly with a higher ration of adult support.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional Year R class support to meet the needs of the cohort Children are able to settle more quickly with a higher ration of adult support.
 (EEF: Reducing class size +2 months) 1,2,3,6 Year 6 Personalised tutoring for Reading, Writing and Maths specifically linked to their individual needs.
 Children targeted are proven to make more accelerated progress.
 1,3 Additional phonics support delivered by HLTAs particularly for Year 2 and 3 children.
 Early phonics intervention and secure knowledge has a huge impact on all areas of learning.
-1,2 Non class based Maths Lead to support the delivery of Mastery in classes Significant impact of the children's ability to use fluency and reasoning.
-1,3 Additional Booster for Maths in Year 4 Gap filling and clear targeted intervention has proven very successful.
+1,2 Non class based English Lead to support the delivery of phonics, reading and writing in classes Significant impact of the children's ability to use fluency and reasoning.
 1,3 Year 6 Booster Breakfast club For some children the effective early start and breakfast has a real impact on their capacity to learn.
 1,2,3 Additional Teaching Staff to support Personalised Learning Groups every morning Children working at a much lower level than their peers can manage and behaviour incidents are drastically reduced.
-6 Children in Reception screened in Language Link to identify areas of language development Early identification is crucial to development 1,2,6
+6 Children in Reception supported by additional nurture group from January 2025 Early identification is crucial to development 1,2,6